-NEW YORK — Because of the delta variant, new cases of coronavirus in children are on the rise at a rate not seen since the last wave of the pandemic, last winter.
+NEW YORK — New cases of coronavirus in children are on the rise at a rate not seen since the last wave of the pandemic, last winter, due to the delta variant.
 Some parents are understandably concerned, especially as schools begin the process of reopening, but an expert on children’s illnesses, including COVID, points hopefully to ways for kids and families to stay safe.

 The city is trying to provide help to families, with programs like pop-up vaccination sites at Summer Rising locations at many school campuses across the five boroughs.